Facelift Surgery in Melbourne

 - Am I willing & able to undergo an initial recovery period of approximately 2-4 weeks?

-The time taken to complete your procedure will depend on the surgical approach taken by your chosen Specialist Plastic Surgeon.
-Typically, Facelift Surgery will take between 2-4 hours.
+- The time taken to complete your procedure will depend on the surgical approach taken by your chosen Plastic Surgeon

-The exact technique your chosen Specialist Plastic Surgeon uses during a facelift depends on a number of factors, including your facial anatomy, the extent of the facelift, and whether or not another procedure is being performed at the same time.
+Best facelift approaches for a specific patient are based on facial anatomy, the extent of the facelift required, and whether or not another procedure is being performed at the same time.

 - Your Surgeon will then remove excess skin, and gently lay the remaining skin over the newly rejuvenated facial tissues, giving the face a smoother, more youthful contour without over-tightening the skin.